-1. Lubricate the following with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with PTFE.
+1. Lubricate the following with Extreme Grease or 2-4-C with PTFE.

-Tube Ref No. Description Where Used Part No. 94 (0 Anti-Corrosion Grease Propeller shaft 92-802867Q 1 95 🛈 2-4-C with PTFE Propeller shaft 92-802859A 1
+Tube Ref No. Description Where Used Part No.

+Extreme Grease Propeller shaft 8M0071842

+95 2-4-C with PTFE Propeller shaft 92-802859A 1

-• Propeller shaft - Refer to Propeller Replacement for removal and installation of the propeller.
+Propeller shaft - Refer to Propeller Replacement for removal and installation of the propeller.
 Coat the entire propeller shaft with lubricant to prevent the propeller hub from corroding and seizing to the shaft.

-2. Lubricate the following with Quicksilver or Mercury Precision Lubricants 2-4-C with PTFE or Special Lubricant 101.
+2. Lubricate the following with 2-4-C with PTFE or Extreme Grease.

-Tube Ref No. Description Where Used Part No. 95 🗇 2-4-C with PTFE Steering cable 92-802859A 1 34 0 Special Lubricant 101 Steering cable 92-802865Q02
+Tube Ref No. Description Where Used Part No.

+95 🗀 2-4-C with PTFE Steering cable 92-802859A 1

+Extreme Grease Steering cable 8M0071842

-• Steering cable grease fitting (if equipped) - Rotate steering wheel to fully retract the steering cable end into the outboard tilt tube.
+Steering cable grease fitting (if equipped) - Rotate steering wheel to fully retract the steering cable end into the outboard tilt tube.
 Lubricate through fitting.